Lower Manhattan: September 11 attacks

 During the September 11 attacks in 2001, two of four hijacked planes were flown into the Twin Towers of the original World Trade Center, and the towers collapsed.
-The 7 World Trade Center was not struck by a plane but collapsed because of heavy debris falling from the impacts of planes and the collapse of the North Tower.
-And the 3,4,5,6 World Trade Center buildings were damaged beyond repair or destroyed, and soon after demolished.
+The 7 World Trade Center was not struck by a plane but uncontrolled fires that were caused by falling debris resulted in the building's collapse; a first in the history of steel framed skyscrapers.
+The 3, 4, 5, and 6 World Trade Center buildings were damaged beyond repair or destroyed, and soon after demolished.
 The collapse of the Twin Towers also caused extensive damage to surrounding buildings and skyscrapers in Lower Manhattan.
 A total of 2,753 people, including those on the planes, were killed in New York.
 About 400,000 people, including rescue workers and residents of the area were exposed to toxic dust and debris; many developed serious respiratory illnesses, cancers, and other harms arising from the attack, and 3,496 died.